kevinguo344/kevinguo344.github.io/src/markdown/cera.md

 *1712oz-in NEMA34 Closed Loop Stepper Motor*
 </span>

 One of the first decisions that had to be made was which motor to use for the extruder.
-A stepper motor powered extruder was attempted before in the lab but had to be abandoned as discrepancies between the motor\'s reported and actual position made it virtually impossible use [accurately](http://www.ttistengteng.com/PicDetail.aspx?id=489).
+A stepper motor powered extruder was attempted before in the lab but had to be abandoned as discrepancies between the motor\'s reported and actual position made it virtually impossible use accurately.
+That ultimately blocked progress on RoboSense and forced it to be shelving until I arrived at the lab.

 I stuck with using a stepper motor as I had used them extensively in previous roles and knew that a stepper would have the requisite torque to push clay through a tube.
 To deal with problems with positioning, I chose a closed-loop stepper motor system, a stepper motor with a built-in encoder that corrects for any discrepancies in motor position.

+#### Machina

+To command the robot, we decided upon [Machina](https://github.com/RobotExMachina), an open-source framework for robots that allows for real-time control and feedback.
+This allowed for us to control the robot directly from either a PC Desktop or from Grasshopper without the need for predefining a sequence of actions or using RobotStudio, ABB\'s proprietary programming software for its robots.
+It also had a large set of commands that allow for a rich set of functionality including for digital I/O communication detailed below.

 #### Digital I/O Communication